Mary Trump once stood up to her uncle Donald. Now her book describes a ‘nightmare’ of family dysfunction.

 Mary was livid about the family’s decision to cut off medical coverage for her nephew William.
 She told the Daily News at the time, “Given this family, it would be utterly naive to say it has nothing to do with money.
 But for both me and my brother, it has much more to do with that our father be recognized.
 He existed, he lived, he was their oldest son.
 And William is my father’s grandson.
 He is as much a part of that family as anybody else.
 He desperately needs extra care.”

 In the 2000 lawsuit, Mary did not directly address her uncle Robert’s assertion that she was “not gainfully employed.”
-But it was around this time, after working on a master’s degree in English at Columbia University, that she served in a voluntary role in the study of schizophrenia patients led by social worker Rachel Miller at Zucker Hillside Hospital in Glen Oaks, N.Y.
+But it was around this time, after working on a master’s degree in English at Columbia University, that she served in a voluntary role in the study of schizophrenia patients, assisting senior social worker Rachel Miller at Zucker Hillside Hospital in Glen Oaks, N.Y.

 Miller said Mary Trump showed an intense interest in understanding what drove people into psychological dysfunction.
 “She went into a situation that is hard to see.
 Many doctors and social workers couldn’t go there, it was so frightening to see somebody losing their mind,” Miller said.